LLNL/SSAPy/docs/README.rst

 Then open `_build/html/index.html` to browse the docs locally.

+Alternatively, you can run `sphinx-autobuild . _build/html` to start a server that watches for changes in `/docs` and regenerates the HTML docs automatically while serving them at http://127.0.0.1:8000/.

 Note that if you updated docstrings, you'll need to re-build and re-install ssapy before re-building the docs.